Aneezakiran07/Lecture_Vault/README.md

 ---

+## Rate limits — not really a concern

+Gemini's free tier allows 500 requests per day.
+LectureVault batches an entire upload session into **one request** regardless of photo count — so 20 photos = 1 request.
+That's up to 10,000 photos classified per day on the free tier.

+If you want your own independent quota, just clone the repo and drop your own Gemini key in `.env`.

+---

 ## Limitations

-- The app is Android only for now.
+- Android only for now.
-- Gemini free tier is limited to 10 requests per minute.
-The current architecture sends one request per upload session regardless of photo count, so this should not be an issue in normal use.
-- Photos with very little or no readable text will be marked as Unclassified.
-But user can move them to any folder himself.
+- Photos with very little readable text (blank pages, pure diagrams) are marked Unclassified, you can manually move them to any folder.
+- Gemini classification requires an internet connection.
+OCR runs offline.

 ---

 ## Development approach

-This was built incrementally, with each increment pushed as a separate branch on GitHub.
-The order was roughly: UI screens first with mock data, then persistent storage with SharedPreferences, then real photo upload and file copying, then folder view with real photos, then settings wired up, then OCR and Gemini.
+Built incrementally with each increment pushed as a separate branch.
+Order was: UI screens with mock data → SharedPreferences storage → real photo upload and file copying → folder view → settings → OCR pipeline → Gemini classification.

-### Please read this

-The gemini model this project is using can send 500 requests per day.
-If a user send 20 or less photos per session to classify, it counts as one request only.
-So we can classify 20x500= 1000 photos per day(if we send 20 photos per session). but if anyone not want to worry about rate limiting, then he/she can clone my repo and use his/her own gemini key in the /env

----